jaogoy/starrocks/contrib/starrocks-python-client/docs/usage_guide/alembic.md

 # Alembic Integration for Schema Management

 Alembic is a database migration tool for SQLAlchemy that allows you to manage changes to your database schema over time.
 This StarRocks dialect extends Alembic to support automated schema migrations for Tables, Views, and Materialized Views.

-> Views and Materialized Views will be supported in the near future.
+Views and Materialized Views are supported via autogenerate when you configure `include_object_for_view_mv` (or `combine_include_object`) and `render_item=render_column_type`.

 ## 1. Create and configure your Alembic project